flame-engine/flame/README.md

 The complete documentation can be found [here](doc/README.md).

+A very cool docs site can be found [here](https://flame-engine.org/).

 ## Getting started

 Check out this great series of articles/tutorials written by [Alekhin](https://github.com/japalekhin)